 Sex crimes are incredibly serious accusations that could land the defendant in jail with a permanent record as a sex offender.
 In North Carolina, an innocent person can become a registered sex offender in the wrong circumstances.
 This area of law sees more false convictions than any other, ruining thousands of lives every year.
-If you’re facing sex charges, it’s crucial you hire an experienced Henderson sex crimes attorney.
+If you’re facing sex charges, it’s crucial you hire a knowledgeable Henderson sex crimes attorney.

 You may not realize you’re committing a criminal sexual act until the police are placing you under arrest.
 North Carolina legislature’s criminal statutes defines several actions and behaviors that constitute sex crimes – even sexual relations between two consenting people in the wrong circumstances.
 In other situations, you may be the victim of a false accusation.
-Understanding NC’s laws when it comes to sex crimes can help you avoid becoming a defendant.
+Understanding our state’s laws when it comes to sex crimes can help you avoid becoming a defendant.
 If a party commits any of the following acts, the courts may find him or her guilty of a sex crime:

 - A defendant may be guilty of first-degree forcible rape, second-degree forcible rape, or first-degree statutory rape.
 Forcible rape involves forcing another person to engage in vaginal intercourse while using a dangerous weapon, inflicting serious bodily injury, committing the offense with help from another person or people, or committing the offense against someone who is mentally or physically handicapped.